Protecting Creative Writing Copyright against AI Imitation via Implicit Watermarking: Approach

-where $\text{H}(\cdot)$ represents the entropy function, $y_x$ is ground-truth of sample $x$. $\hat{y}_x$ is the pseudo-label determined by the class of the most similar vector $y_x^*$.
-Specifically, $\hat{y}_x=1$ holds when $y_x^* \in P$, otherwise, $\hat{y}_x=0$.
-Moreover, to emphasize the distinctions between positive and negative samples, we utilize a contrastive loss function:
+where $\text{H}(\cdot)$ represents the entropy function. $y_x$ is ground-truth of sample $\bm{x}$. $\hat{y}_x$ is the pseudo-label determined by the class of the most similar vector $\bm{y_x^*}$.
+Specifically, $\hat{y}_x=1$ holds when $\bm{y_x^*} \in \bm{P}$, otherwise, $\hat{y}_x=0$.
+Moreover, to emphasize the distinctions between positive and negative samples, we design a hyperparameter $mar$ and utilize a contrastive loss function:

-Research in prompt engineering highlights the importance of selecting optimal references instance for achieving superior results \cite{sahoo2024systematic}.
-Based on this point, we introduce a instance delimitation mechanism to select the optimal prior knowledge for each sample.
-Note that for each $x$, the most similar vector $y_x^*$ may come from either set $P$ or $N$.
-Based on which set the most similar vector belongs to, we construct two sets: one is the positive pair set $pp$, and the other is the negative sample set $neg$.
-The assignments for $pp$ and $neg$ are formalized in the corresponding equations.
+The importance of optimal reference instance selection in prompt engineering has been empirically established \cite{sahoo2024systematic}.
+Taking this viewpoint, we introduce an instance delimitation mechanism to select the optimal prior knowledge for each sample.
+Note that for each $\bm{x}$, the most similar vector $\bm{y_x^*}$ may come from either set $\bm{P}$ or $\bm{N}$.
+We construct two sets: one is the positive pair set $\bm{pp}$, and the other is the negative sample set $\bm{neg}$.
+Specifically, $\bm{pp}$ contains samples that closely emulate $\bm{T_H}$, where the most similar sample (with similarity exceeding a predefined threshold) is labeled as the positive instance.
+Each sample in $\bm{pp}$ is paired with its corresponding optimal prior knowledge $\bm{y_x^*}$, allowing better disentanglement of the creation-specific features that distinguish protected creative works from unprotected ones.
+In contrast, $\bm{neg}$ is composed of individual samples instead of pairs due to the diverse creative works in $\bm{T_N}$, whereas $\bm{T_P}$ sentences uniformly exhibit the creative essence.
+The assignments for $\bm{pp}$ and $\bm{neg}$ are formalized in the corresponding equations:

-where $\sigma$ is the pre-defined threshold.
-The set $pp$ consists of samples that emulate $S_P$, each paired with its respective optimal prior knowledge, facilitating enhanced disentanglement of the specific features inherent to protected-style texts that set them apart from other styles.
-In contrast, $neg$ is composed of individual samples instead of pairs due to the diverse styles in $T_N$, whereas $T_P$ sentences uniformly exhibit the protected style.
+where $\sigma$ is the pre-defined threshold, and $sim_x^*$ denotes the similarity between $\bm{x}$ to the most similar sample.
+Notably, we design an instance delimitation mechanism rather than direct label prediction via $E_{\alpha}(\cdot)$, primarily to mitigate misclassification by $E_{\alpha}(\cdot)$, as demonstrated in Section \ref{sub:base}.